 Not negotiated settlement yet?

 Don’t despair, if you are on the cusp of an employment claim then settlement may still be an option, but how negotiations are dealt with must be approached with caution.
-Section 111A of the Employment Rights Act 1996 makes negotiations regarding termination of employment on agreed terms easier to broach without risk of either party being able to rely on those discussions in any subsequent claims that follow, but only in relation to pure unfair dismissal claims.
+Section 111A of the Employment Rights Act 1996 makes negotiations regarding termination of employment on agreed terms easier to broach, with limited risk of either party being able to rely on those discussions in any subsequent claims that follow, but only in limited circumstances.

 Parties must proceed with caution, as when deciding whether negotiations may be referred to in the tribunal or court (and therefore affect the outcome of any claim), the starting point is that evidence of any such negotiations is admissible.
 The new legislation means there are now two possible ways the confidentiality of negotiations may be protected: